Brentford’s current stadium, Griffin Park, is famous for having a pub at every corner of the ground.

 And it’s the Yorkshire club they have in their sights in the quest for promotion.

-A few weeks ago, Leeds and West Brom looked like runaway leaders in the Championship, leaving the rest of the promotion hopefuls to scrap it out in the play-offs.
+Earlier in the season, Leeds and West Brom looked like runaway leaders in the Championship, leaving the rest of the promotion hopefuls to scrap it out in the play-offs.

 Brentford in the Premier League would be a fairy tale akin to Bournemouth’s remarkable ascent.